 Valletta Malta Travel Guide

 Autumn (September-November): Autumn shows a shift from summer's heat.
 Temperatures average 20°C (68°F) to 25°C (77°F) in September and October, falling to 15°C (59°F) by November.
 Humidity remains high, but the air feels less heavy.
-Occasional heavy showers become more frequent, especially in October and November.
+Occasional heavy showers become more often, especially in October and November.
 These rains are usually brief, leaving behind clearer skies.
 The sea stays warm enough for swimming into late October.

 Summers may have heatwaves, where temperatures rise significantly above average for several days.
 Staying hydrated and finding shade are wise during these times.
 Dust from the Sahara Desert sometimes influences air quality, specifically in spring.